Outstanding Researcher Award criteria

 - No more than three names, addresses, and phone numbers of additional persons external to the University whom the committee may contact about the nominee’s achievements.

-If you have further questions or need additional information, please Research & Innovation at (775) 327-2363.
+If you have further questions or need additional information, please contact Research & Innovation at (775) 327-2363.